Data Processing Agreement

 Nature and Purpose of Processing

-Personal data processing activities include the ingestion, storage and management of Personal Data, in instances when hashed or aggregated data use is not possible, for Company to provide its services as described in the Main Agreement.
+Ingestion, storage and management of Personal Data—where hashing or aggregation is not possible—solely to provide services described in the Main Agreement.

 Personal Data